maaclin/DevOps/1. Linux/Overthewire/Walkthrough L1-8.md

 # OverTheWire **Bandit** Walk‑through — Levels 0  ➡  8

+> Bandit is a game designed to practice your ability to work with the Linux terminal.
+Each level presents unique tasks, requiring you to navigate directories, manipulate files, and leverage various commands to uncover hidden passwords and progress to the next stage.

-> Speed run of the first 8 levels before we get into the nitty gritty of the more difficult L8-20.
+> Here we'll have speed run of the first 8 levels before we get into the nitty gritty of the more difficult L8-20.

 > Don't let the first couple levels fool you, it starts to pick up reeeall quick!

 ---